Torehirth/development-platforms-ca/README.md

 Typical flow:

 1. Register a user
-2. Log in to receive a token
+2. Log in to receive a JWT (accessToken)
-3. Call protected endpoints with the token
+3. Call protected endpoints with the token in the header
-4. Create and manage articles
+4. Create and fetch articles

+## Project Structure

+- Routes are organised using Express Router
+- Authentication logic is handled in middleware
+- Database access is handled via MySQL queries
+- TypeScript interfaces are used for request and JWT payloads

+This structure was chosen to keep responsibilities clear and make the project easier to understand and extend.

 ## NPM Scripts